mrasska/mrasska.github.io/content/authors/admin/_index.md

   - name: German

 ---
-My research focuses on content creator ecosystems, studying the interactions between creators, advertisers, audiences and platforms. \
+My research explores digital platforms by analyzing the interactions between producers, advertisers, audiences, and platforms, while also addressing questions of governance and regulation.
+To this end, I rely on research in economics and social sciences, as well as on data science (Python, R, SQL) to answer complex questions and solve strategic problems.\
-In my doctoral dissertation, I examine the interdependence of these economic actors and its impact on production, moderation and monetisation strategies.
-To this end, I rely on research in economics and social sciences, as well as on data science (Python, R, SQL) to answer complex questions and solve strategic problems.
+In February 2026, defended my doctoral dissertation in Digital Economics at the University Sorbonne Paris Nord.
+In my doctoral dissertation, I examined the interdependence of the economic actors in content creator ecosystems and its impact on production, moderation and monetisation strategies.